 Where to observe vultures in the Verdon?

 To see vultures, nothing could be simpler!
 In summer, you can follow the ridge route and stop at one of the many lookouts.
 Equipped with a pair of binoculars, you can admire them up close, especially near Rougon.
-You can also book an excursion with a vulture specialist, who will tell more about these raptors and take you to specific viewing spots.
+You can also book a tour with a vulture specialist, who will tell you more about these raptors and take you to specific viewing spots.

-During an outing in Rafting or in Aquatic hiking , on the routes of Sublime Point , of Tusset Bridge , of Samson corridor and of Imbut in the heart of Grand Canyon , you will have the opportunity to observe them circling in the sky above you.
+During a rafting or water hike on the Point Sublime , Pont de Tusset , Couloir Samson and Imbut routes in the heart of the Grand Canyon , you will have the opportunity to observe them spinning in the sky. above you.

 Also note that vultures are not the only animals that you will be able to observe in the sky of the Verdon.
-You can also see these species: the Golden Eagle, the Peregrine Falcon, the Ravens or the Red-billed Choughs.
+You will also be able to see these species: the Golden Eagle, the Peregrine Falcon, the Common Ravens or the Red-billed Chough.